JYP Entertainment: 2024–present: New divisions and management changes

+In January 2024, JYP Entertainment's Eden Entertainment debuted its first group, All(H)Ours.
+In August, Innit Entertainment was established – the company's management subsidiary for actors and artists.
 In 2025, the company's newest boy groups KickFlip and CIIU were launched.
-The girl group, Vcha was rebranded as Girlset in August, without original members KG and Kaylee - who both left JYP Entertainment.
-By September, all five members of the girl group, Itzy have renewed their contact with the company.
+The girl group Vcha was rebranded as Girlset in August without original members KG and Kaylee, both of whom left JYP Entertainment.
+By September, all five members of the girl group Itzy renewed their contact with the company.

+In January 2026, the girl group Dodree by JYP Entertainment's Innit Entertainment debuted.
+In February, a new company in China, Onecead was launched.
+A joint venture with CJ ENM and Tencent, it launched the boy group Modyssey in the same year.
+In March, J.Y.
+Park stepped down as internal director.
+In July, the girl group Ourbirthday debuted under Innit Entertainment.
+In August, Jeongyeon and Chaeyoung of the girl group Twice left JYP Entertainment, whilst both remaining in the group.

 Joint ventures

 JYP Entertainment's records are distributed worldwide by The Orchard since March 2019.

 KMP Holdings and KT Music

 In March 2010, KMP Holdings was established via a joint venture between JYP Entertainment, SM Entertainment, YG Entertainment, Star Empire, Media Line, CAN Entertainment and Music Factory Entertainment.
 KMP Holdings was acquired by KT Music in November 2012.
 In June 2013, KT Music absorbed KMP's distribution network.
 In January 2014, the seven talent agencies behind KMP Holdings formed a collective bond partnership and bought 13.48% of KT Music's stocks, leaving KT Corporation with 49.99%.

 United Asia Management

 In 2011, JYP Entertainment joined forces with SM Entertainment, YG Entertainment, KeyEast, AMENT and Star J Entertainment to form United Asia Management in an effort to promote Korean pop music internationally.